AndreaFalanti/popnas/README.md

 It uses a configuration file (by default _model_selection_training.json_), which is a subset of the search algorithm JSON file and its properties override the ones used during search.

-If _params_ flag is set, the script performs also a pseudo-grid-search to tune the macro architectures of the selected cells, to generate additional architectures to train which satisfy the provided parameters range (e.g. "2.5e6;3.5e6", must be semicolon separated).
+If the _params_ flag is set, the script also performs a pseudo-grid-search to tune the macro architectures of the selected cells, to generate additional architectures to train which satisfy the provided parameters range (e.g. "2.5e6;3.5e6", must be semicolon separated).

-Models and training procedure is slightly altered compared to search time: each model uses a secondary exit on the cell placed at 2/3 of total model length, plus label smoothing is forced in loss.
-If using the default config, scheduled drop path and cutout are also forced to improve the generalization during the extended amount of epochs.
+Models and training procedure are slightly altered compared to search time: each model uses a secondary exit on the cell placed at 2/3 of total model length, plus label smoothing is forced in loss.
+If using the default config, scheduled drop path and cutout are also forced to improve the generalization during the extended number of epochs.

 The script can be launched with the following command:
 ```